earogov/ordset/ISSUES.md

 It will allows to optimize computation of lazy values when only part of sequence required.
 For example if lazy segment becomes shorter, we can return smaller part of sequence.

-3. Fix stack unsafe implementation of takeAboveBound and takeBelowBound in LazyTreapSegmentSeq.
+3. [Closed] Fix stack unsafe implementation of takeAboveBound and takeBelowBound in LazyTreapSegmentSeq.

 If there is a lazy segment at specified bound then we create new lazy value.
 New function takes old one and modifies its result.
 Multiple calls of takeAboveBound/takeAboveBound methods with the same bound can produce function that causes stack overflow.